What is PUL fabric?

 Let’s look in more detail using a microscope – this photo shows the polyester side of the PUL with a pin for scale.
 The weave of the fabric and even the individual fibres are visible.

 This photo shows the polyurethane laminate side of the PUL.
 You can see that the polyurethane has coated the polyester.
 However, some holes remain – these are large enough allow the fabric to ‘breathe’, but too small for water to pass through.

 The 'Droplet Test'

-This photo shows a droplet of water on the polyurethane side of the fabric - again with the pin for scale.
+This photo shows a droplet of water on the polyurethane side of the fabric.
 You can see that the droplet sits on the surface and does not soak in.
-This demonstrates the ‘waterproof’ aspect of PUL.
+This demonstrates the ‘waterproof’ aspect of the PUL.

 If the polyester side comes into contact with water, it will become damp, but water will not penetrate the interior, polyurethane layer.